wacncontent/CustomizeTool/output/articles/storage/storage-import-export-service.md

 	> [AZURE.IMPORTANT] Please note that the physical media that you are shipping may need to cross international borders.
 You are responsible for ensuring that your physical media and data are imported and/or exported in accordance with the applicable laws.
 Before shipping the physical media, check with your advisors to verify that your media and data can legally be shipped to the identified data center.
 This will help to ensure that it reaches Microsoft in a timely manner.

-- In shipping your packages, you must follow the terms at [Microsoft Azure Service Terms](http://azure.microsoft.com/support/legal/services-terms/).
+- In shipping your packages, you must follow the terms at [Windows Azure Service Terms](http://azure.microsoft.com/support/legal/services-terms/).

 **Can I purchase drives for import/export jobs from Microsoft?**